FugueWeb/dapp-dun/README.md

 * Open the developer's console in your browser to see more information.
 This provides helpful information about errors to assist troubleshooting.

 * For each state changing transaction, a pop up window should appear from Metamask.
 If not, or if you close it (without rejecting the tx), check to see if a little number has appeared on the fox icon in your browser.
 Click the fox and the transaction should still be waiting for you.

+* If the dApp is not reading your address, go into Metamask's settings and under Security & Privacy, turn off Privacy Mode.
+Now refresh the page.

 # Resources